jackyzha0/jackyzha0.github.io/content/thoughts/content addressed storage.md

 Location-addressed: e.g. HTTP, you lookup a content by its location (URI).
 Whoever controls the location controls the content.
 This location-addressed approach forces us all to pretend that the data are in only one location (even if multiple people have copies of it!)

 Content-addressed: using the content's cryptographic hash to identify it.
 These links are permanent because the cryptographic hash for a piece of content never changes.

+## Immutable Objects, Mutable References
+The [[thoughts/Merkle-DAG|Merkle-DAG]], immutable content-addressed objects, and mutable pointers to the Merkle-DAG, instantiate a dichotomy present in many successful distributed systems

+[[thoughts/IPFS|IPFS]] accomplishes this by creating a separate prefix `/ipns/<NodeID>` ofr mutable paths.
+One can prove ownership because only the owner of the private key of `NodeID` can publish to it